EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: Abstract

 \section{Abstract}

-In today’s era of big data, sorting enormous datasets is a major challenge.
-We present EvoSort, an adaptive parallel sorting framework that employs a Genetic Algorithm (GA) to automatically discover and refine critical parameters, including insertion sort and fallback thresholds, tile size, and mergesort vs Least Significant Digit (LSD) radix sort.
-EvoSort integrates parallel sorting primitives and adapts continuously to input data and system architecture, ensuring optimal performance.
-Experiments on up to $10^{10}$ (10 billion) elements show that EvoSort consistently outperforms NumPy sorting by factors from three to over $90$ times.
-EvoSort exemplifies a powerful auto-tuning solution for large-scale data processing.
+\raj{We present EvoSort, a general-purpose adaptive parallel sorting framework accessible at the Python level.
+EvoSort employs a Genetic Algorithm (GA) to automatically discover and refine critical parameters, including insertion sort thresholds and algorithm selection (mergesort vs. LSD radix sort).
+By adapting continuously to input data and system architecture, EvoSort provides a drop-in replacement for standard Python routines like NumPy and Pandas.
+Experiments on up to $10^{10}$ (10 billion) elements across nine data distributions and two hardware platforms demonstrate that EvoSort consistently outperforms competing methods.
+Results show speedups of up to $225\times$, exemplifying a powerful auto-tuning solution for large-scale data processing.}

 \textbf{Keywords:} High-Performance Computing, Parallel Sorting, Genetic Algorithm, Auto-tuning, Radix Sort, Mergesort